EpistasisLab/KRAGEN/readme.md

 `docker compose up gui`
 8. Visit http://localhost:3000 to start using KRAGEN!

-To stop KRAGEN from running, you can use this command:
-press `ctrl+c` to stop the **GUI** and wait for the process to exit.
-Then to stop all running containers, run: `docker compose stop`, or to remove the containers, run: `docker compose down`

 If you used the sample dataset, try asking "what genes are associated with caffeine?" and analyze the thought flow!

 <p align="center">